How Long Do Golf Cart Tires Last? (Everything to Know)

 As a general rule, balancing can help prolong the life of your tires.

 Tire balancing machines are designed for wheels much larger than the ones you’ll find on golf carts.
-Because of this, there’s no need for you to have your tires balanced.
+Because of this, you do not need to have your tires balanced.

 If you notice a problem with your tires that seems like a balance issue, such as shaking or wobbling wheels, take a closer look at your tires.